chanced/labeler/README.md

 ### Feedback

 I'd love your feedback.
 Feel free to shoot me an email (chanceusc@gmail.com) or submit a ticket.
-Either way, I greatly appreciate it.
+Either way, I'd greatly appreciate it.

 If you run into any issues or have any questions, please do submit a ticket.